-I chatted to Meghna about her experience learning to code, her advice for beginners and how she got hired without a Computer Science qualification.
+I chatted to Meghna about her experience learning to code, her advice for beginners and how she got hired without a Computer Science degree.
 Meghna now works as a web developer after having switched careers from dentistry.
 She also switched countries from India to Germany so she has gone through a lot of changes.
 This is a great example of the power of dedication and teaching yourself to code!

 Hi, I’m Dr. Meghna Srivastava.
 I graduated as a Bachelor of Dental Surgery from India.
 I’ve worked at reputed hospitals — treating patients, solving their dental/oral problems.
 I also worked as a medical writer where I published articles centred around general medicine or diabetology.
 But, that is in the past.
 I’m now working as a Software Developer in AUTO1 Group , which is Europe’s largest digital automotive company in Berlin, Germany.

 What was it about programming that made you want to change careers?

 Honestly, I never in my dreams thought of learning to program.
 I always assumed that computer science, engineering, or anything associated with computer requires mathematics.
 I was good at biology and got admission in medical college where I acquired an interest in learning about human anatomy, pharmacology, drug administration and of course human dentition.

 I graduated and ultimately worked for a few years as a dentist.
 Things were not as shiny as they may sound!
 As a freshly graduated young dentist, I had very few patients.
 A career in medicine requires a lot of patience in the initial years to get that “break” in life where you make your own name.
 One needs to practice for 8–10 years in a particular geographical area to get famous so that general public starts recommending you.
 At least that is the case in my home country.